arosenfeld/immunedb/docs/referencing.rst

 Referencing ImmuneDB
 ====================
+If you use ImmuneDB, please cite the tool as:

-Rosenfeld, A. M., Meng, W., Luning Prak, E. T., and Hershberg, U. (2018) **ImmuneDB: A novel tool for the analysis, storage, and dissemination of high-throughput immune repertoire sequencing data**.
-(In press), Frontiers in Immunology.
+Rosenfeld, A. M., Meng, W., Luning Prak, E. T., Hershberg, U. **ImmuneDB, a Novel Tool for the Analysis, Storage, and Dissemination of Immune Repertoire Sequencing Data**.
+Frontiers in Immunology **9** (2018).

+ImmuneDB was originally announced previously in:

-Rosenfeld, A.M., Meng, W., Luning Prak, E.T., Hershberg, U. (2017) **ImmuneDB:
-A system for the analysis and exploration of high-throughput adaptive immune receptor sequencing data**.
-Bioinformatics, 33, 292.
+Aaron M. Rosenfeld, Wenzhao Meng, Eline T. Luning Prak, and Uri Hershberg, **ImmuneDB: a system for the analysis and exploration of high-throughput adaptive immune receptor sequencing data**, Bioinformatics **33** (2016), no. 2, 292–293.